Placebo button: Office thermostats

 Placebo thermostats work on two psychological principles, which are classical conditioning and the placebo effect.
 First, placebo thermostats work in accordance with classical conditioning.
 Classical conditioning was first discovered by Ivan Pavlov and is a type of learning which pairs a stimulus with a physiological response.
-Applied to placebo thermostats, this is when the employee adjusts the thermostat and hears the noise of hissing or a fan running and consequently physically feels more content.
+Applied to placebo thermostats, this occurs when the employee adjusts the thermostat and hears the noise of hissing or a fan running and consequently psychologically feels more content.
 This is due to the countless trials involving the thermostat in their own home, which actually works.
-The employee has paired the sound of hissing or a fan running to being more physically content due to the actual temperature change and therefore when they experience the noise at work they feel the same way even though there is no change in temperature.
+The employee has associated the sound of hissing or a fan running to being more physically content due to the actual temperature change and therefore when they experience the noise at work they feel the same way even though there is no change in temperature.
 As long as individuals get the result they are looking for (noise associated with temperature change) they will continue with the practice (changing the placebo thermostat).

-Additionally, placebo thermostats work due to the placebo effect.
-The placebo effect works on the basis that individuals will experience what they believe they will experience.
-This is attributed to Expectancy theory, which states that the placebo effect is mediated by overt expectancies.
+Additionally, placebo thermostats may work due to the placebo effect.
+The placebo effect operates on the basis that individuals will experience what they believe they will experience.
+This is attributed to expectancy theory, which states that the placebo effect is mediated by overt expectancies.
 The most common example is in medical testing: inactive sugar pills are given to patients who are told they are actually medicine.
 Some patients will experience relief from symptoms regardless.
 According to expectancy theory, if people believe they are going to experience a temperature change after changing a placebo thermostat they may psychologically experience one without an actual change happening.
 Both psychological concepts of classical conditioning and the placebo effect may play a role in the effectiveness of placebo thermostats.